Board of Trustees

 When Martha first moved to San Francisco, the Golden Gate Park Tennis Center was one of the first places she went to find friends and a community.
 Now it is her turn to give back to the tennis community and her city.
 Martha has served on the board of the Golden Gate Tennis Club, the Gay and Lesbian Tennis Federation and the SF Recreation and Park Department’s Tennis Advisory Committee.
-She is currently a member of the USTA Northern California Diversity Committee as well as board member of the Federation of Gay Games.
+She is currently a member of the USTA Northern California Diversity Inclusion Committee as well as a former board member of the Federation of Gay Games.
 She follows the work of many community tennis leaders who formed the Tennis Coalition; they spoke up and worked hard to be an advocate for public tennis in San Francisco.
 It is an honor to continue their work.

 S. Osborn Erickson

 Oz Erickson founded Emerald Fund in 1979 and has been actively developing projects in the Bay Area since that time.
 Oz identifies new projects and is involved with the entitlements, financing, project design and sales and marketing.
 Oz has been recognized with many industry honors including the San Francisco Business Times’ Lifetime Achievement Award for Most Admired CEO in 2013.
 Oz received a BA degree from Harvard University and an MBA from Stanford University.

 Cobie is a native San Franciscan and currently resides on the North side of the city with his wife and daughter.
 Growing up, he spent most of his free time in the outdoors, in either Julius Kahn Park or the Presidio.
 With his friends, he would explore the woods, turning over rocks and logs to discover the small creatures hiding all around us.
 This early interest in the outdoors expanded as he got older.
 Today, Cobie is an avid outdoorsman, a cyclist, hiker, birdwatcher, and fly fisherman.
 He’s hoping to instill his love of the outdoors in his daughter – they spend weekends together at Mountain Lake Park.